yangxuntu/SGAE/README.md

 ```
 what you need to do is to switch the model id with your id, like 66 to 01, and change the number like 0066 to your trained model, like 0066 to 0001.

+# Generating Scene graphs:
+1.For sentence scene graph, you can directly download the revised code in spice-1.0.jar and create_coco_sg.py, put spice-1.0.jar in /coco-caption/pycocoevalcap/spice, then you should set coco_use as coco_train or coco_val in file create_coco_sg.py, then run this code and the sentence scene graphs are generated in /coco-caption/pycocoevalcap/spice/sg.json.
+2.For image scene graph, you can directly download the code provided by https://github.com/rowanz/neural-motifs for generating image scene graphs.